rageworx/rock960linux/readme.md

 	$ ./mk-base-debian.sh
 	```
 * You can skip above step if have tar.gz file.
-* Then create stretch base updates for Rock960 board,
+* Then create debian bullseye base updates for Rock960 board,
 	```
 	$ ./mk-rootfs-bullseye.sh
 	```